Sunday Services — All are welcome!

 [Click on that link to join us on Zoom]

-Each Sunday, our community comes together for worship in our Sanctuary from 10:25 to 11:45.
+Each Sunday, our community comes together for worship from 10:25 to 11:45.
 Each service includes a children’s story, readings, hymns, choir or instrumental music, sharing our joys and sorrows, and a sermon.
 Our messages draw from many sources and explore UU principles, our shared values, and how we express those values in our lives.
 To learn what to expect, listen to recordings of sample services.
 In 2021, our services will all be online on Zoom.
 We are hoping that we will be able to offer a multi-platform service in late 2021 where members could choose to attend in-person or online.
 Click here for Updated Northlake COVID-19 Guidelines

 CHILDREN AND YOUTH

-Children are always welcome at Northlake!
-On Sunday morning when we gather in person, our children join the congregation in the Sanctuary, then go to their classrooms after our Time for All Ages.
-(Or they are welcome to remain with you.)
+Children are always welcome at Northlake services!
 For this year, our Sunday morning online service offers multigenerational elements for families to engage with together.
 We also have a Children’s Religious Education Program, which uses age-appropriate curricula to connect children and youth to the values of our religion.
 We take a holistic approach, nurturing body, mind, and spirit.
-Your children will find a welcoming group of classmates eager to explore and grow together.
 This year while we cannot gather in person, we are offering virtual/online gatherings and at-home support for faith formation.
-Our virtual children’s class is at 9:30 am via zoom, while our youth group meets at noon.
+Our virtual children’s class is at 9:45 am via zoom, while our youth group meets at noon.
 (For connection information, please contact Margaret Rogers, Director of Lifespan Religious Education.)
 Come learn with us!